Are you on the search for Cal.com alternatives? We’ve got you covered.

 - Embeddable booking widgets for websites

-What makes Cal.com unique is its open-source nature, allowing developers to modify the code and self-host the solution.
-This gives teams with technical resources considerable control over how their scheduling system works and where their data lives.
+What sets Cal.com apart in the appointment scheduling market is its open-source nature through which it allows developers to modify the code and self-host the solution.
+This gives teams with technical resources considerable control over how their scheduling system works and where their data stays.

-- Free: $0/month - Basic individual scheduling with 1 calendar connection
+- Free: $0/month - Basic individual scheduling with unlimited calendars and event types

-- Enterprise: Custom pricing - Provides dedicated support, advanced security, and custom branding
+- Enterprise: Custom pricing - Dedicated support, SLA, and advanced routing

-Despite Cal.com's strengths, there are several reasons you might consider alternatives:
+Despite its strengths, there are several reasons that may lead you to explore Cal.com alternatives:

 Technical complexity: Cal.com's open-source model and self-hosting options can require technical expertise that not all businesses have.
 Many teams need something they can use right away without developer resources.